dhurlburtusa/shortcuts/wordpress/wordpress-plugins-notes.md

 a list of what can put into the header comment.

+## Must Use Plugins

+Usually, the plugins you use are stored in `wp-content/plugins`.
+Whether they run or not depends on whether they are activated.
+However, if any plugins are stored in `wp-content/mu-plugins`, they are always run.

 ## Misc

 * The plugin PHP file just needs a Plugin Header, a couple of PHP functions, and